amurph24/ChatBot/README.md

 #### google translate (googletrans library)

-The chabot is now able to detect and translate a wide range of languages through the use of the googletrans library, the below example shows english, spanish, german and arabic.
-The bot translates the input text to english remembering what language it was input as, interprets and selects an appropriate response.
-The bot then translates it back into the source language and outputs it.
+The chatbot is now able to detect and translate a wide range of languages using googletrans, the below example shows English, Spanish, German and Arabic.
+The bot detects the input language and saves it, translates the text to English, interprets it and then selects an appropriate response.
+The bot then translates it back into the saved input language and outputs it.

 <img width="365" src="https://user-images.githubusercontent.com/77344004/161349714-05d2b003-37d0-4565-afbb-366fb5e23d0f.png">